Outsourcing Case Studies: Lessons Learned From Successful and Failed Outsourcing

 1. Slack: Accessing Experts To Grow a Business

-By outsourcing its logo design and mobile application and hiring external website development teams, the company secured a $250 million investment with a total valuation of $5 billion in July 2017.
+Through astute decisions such as outsourcing logo design, engaging external teams for mobile application development, and investing in external website development expertise, Slack managed to secure a staggering $250 million investment, culminating in a total valuation of $5 billion in July 2017.

 Lessons Learned From This Outsourcing Case Study: As a startup or small business, outsource some business processes to real experts.
 They help your business grow and succeed.